It is a myth universally accepted, that cash flow forecasting is only for businesses in a cash crisis.

 However, for businesses that have fluctuating cash flow, forecasting can be an invaluable tool in taking advantage of the highs and tackling the lows.

-What fluctuating cash flow can do to your business
+What fluctuating cash flow can do to your project-based businesses

 There are almost as many causes of fluctuating cash flow as there are business owners kept awake at night by their financial situation.